kushview/element/tools/jucer/README.md

 Linux exporters don't exists in these projects.
 If you're on Linux, please use waf. _See [building.md](../../docs/building.md)_

-If you're compiling for just __personal__ use of the softare... advice from developers is bare minimum.
+If you're compiling for just __personal__ use of the software... advice from developers is bare minimum.

 __Directories__
 * `Element` - Element plugin (instrument variety)